- Advanced Summer Registration

 Courses in marine science and education will be held at the Sandy Hook Field Station.
 Interested students should contact Assistant Dean Tiedemann, School of Science at 732-263-5545 for complete details about specific courses, dates and registration materials.

-Students will receive a specific date and time indicating their first opportunity to access priority registration.
+Beginning in April each year students will receive a specific date and time indicating their first opportunity to access priority registration.
 The assignment of times for undergraduate students will be based on the number of completed credits.

-Beginning March 29, 2018 students will be able to self-register for the Fall 2018, and Spring 2019 semesters (note that Summer, 2018 registration is continuing as part of the Advanced Summer Registration program).
 Students who do not obtain approval or who are on academic probation must register in person with their academic department or at the Office of the Registrar .

 At the conclusion of the Program Change Period, students can add courses with the permission of the instructor and the department chair.
 Students who wish to “drop” a course after this period must follow withdrawal instructions.
-Dropped courses are not processed or allowed after the conclusion of the Program Change Period.

 Information on Monmouth University’s Refund Policy is available on the Bursar’s Office Web page.